Dragosne/Portfolio/TA-Projects/TA-Unittest-project/readme.md

-# Unittest_tmta19_Project
+# Unittest Project

 ## Description

 This project contains automated test suites for the BebeTei website.
-The tests are written using Python's `unittest` framework and are organized to cover different functionalities of the site, including new user and registered user authentication, and shopping cart functionality testing.
+The tests are written using Python's unittest framework and are organized to cover different functionalities of the site, including new user and registered user authentication, and shopping cart functionality testing.

 ## Project Structure